colinxr/contempo_rsvp/readme.md

 #### 8. Set Partner RSVP
 - If partners want to invite guests but won't provide their emails, rename the Open directory to the name of the partner
-- change the PARTNER_RSVP constant to FALSE
+- change the PARTNER_RSVP constant to TRUE

 ## Tests